CityPay Elements

 • cpe:error on failure

-Starts a 3DS challenge from a payload provided by your backend (Proxy mode).
+Starts a 3DS challenge from a payload returned by confirm() when you are handling 3DS manually.

 Emits: cpe:challenge:start / cpe:challenge:end, cpe:error.